 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, We will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, Our obligations, and the obligations of the third party under the law.

-8.5 We may compile statistics about the use of Our Site including data on traffic, usage patterns, user numbers, sales, and other information.
+8.5 We may compile statistics about the use of Our Site including data on website visitor traffic, usage patterns, user numbers, sales, and other information.
 All such data will be anonymised and will not include any personally identifying data, or any anonymised data that can be combined with other data and used to identify you.

 We may from time to time share such data with third parties such as prospective investors, affiliates, partners, and advertisers.
 Data will only be shared and used within the bounds of the law.